nRF24/RF24Network/docs/tuning.md

 network.txTimeout variable.
 Timeout periods of extended duration (500+) will generally not help when payloads are failing due to data collisions, it will only extend the duration of the errors.
 Extended duration timeouts should generally only be configured on leaf nodes that do not receive data.

+## Usage with NRF52x devices

+1. Users can utilize large payloads by calling `radio.begin();` then `radio.enableDynamicPayloads(123);` prior to calling `network.begin();`
+2. Users can allow more nodes by modifying RF24Network_config.h and setting NUM_PIPES to 8 (Allows master to have 7 child nodes, other nodes can have 6 children by default)
+3. The MAX_PAYLOAD_SIZE is also defined in RF24Network_config.h.
+Raise to a multiple of 123 to allow multiple large payloads to be cached in memory.

 ## Scenarios